 Below is the pictorial representation of the ethernet cable.

-- Speed: Speed offered by Ethernet is much greater than compared to the wireless connection.
+- Speed: The speed offered by Ethernet is much greater than compared to the wireless connection.
 This is because Ethernet provides one to one connection.
 As a result, a speed of 10Gbps or sometimes 100Gbps can be easily achieved.

 - Efficiency: Ethernet cable like Cat6 consumes a lower amount of power which is even lower than a wifi connection.
 So these types of ethernet cables are considered to be the most power-efficient.